Packitoo/n8n-nodes-hipe/README.md

 3. Add the "HIPE" node to your workflow from the n8n node palette.
 4. Configure authentication (see below).

-## Authentication

-To use this node, you need an API token from HIPE.

-- Follow the guide here: [Create Access Token](https://developers.packitoo.com/guides/create-access-token/)
-- Enter your token in the HIPE credentials section when configuring the node in n8n.

-You can click the "Test" button in the HIPE credentials to validate your token and base URL.
-The test performs a safe GET request to verify access.

 ## Usage

 Basic usage involves adding the HIPE node to your workflow and selecting the desired module and operation.
 For detailed usage and examples, see the [examples directory](./examples) or the inline documentation in n8n.